raganwald-deprecated/homoiconic/2013/02/turtles-and-iterators.js.md

 Tortoises, Teleporting Turtles, and Iterators
 =============================================

 (The ode examples are in JavaScript.
-[Click Here](http:./turtles-and-iterators.md) to see teh code exampels in CoffeeScript)
+[Click Here](./turtles-and-iterators.md) to see the code examples in CoffeeScript)

 A good long while ago (The First Age of Internet Startups), someone asked me one of those pet algorithm questions.
 It was, "Write an algorithm to detect a loop in a linked list, in constant space."